wilsonminer/dotfiles-local/README.md

 Install
 -------

-Install my fork of Thoughtbot's dotfiles (the only difference is mine looks for dotfiles in `~/Code` instead of `~/`):
+Install Thoughtbot's dotfiles:

     git clone git://github.com/wilsonminer/dotfiles.git ~/Code/dotfiles
-    env RCRC=$HOME/Code/dotfiles/rcrc rcup

 Then clone this repo:

     git clone git://github.com/wilsonminer/dotfiles-local.git ~/Code/dotfiles-local

-And re-run rcup to link:
+And rcup to link:

-    rcup
+    env RCRC=$HOME/Code/dotfiles-local/rcrc rcup

 This will create symlinks for config files in your home directory from Thoughtbot's dotfiles and my local customizations.

-You can safely run `rcup` multiple times to update:
+After the initial setup, you can safely run `rcup` multiple times to update, without setting the environment variables:

     rcup